t-haskell/Enterprize_MM/docs/DEVELOPER_GUIDE.md

 **multi-modal financial market prediction** backbone.
 The API service proxies natural-language prompts to a dedicated orchestration layer that ranks research scenarios and dispatches modeling workloads.
-Ingestion, modeling, and serving continue to provide the market, fundamental, textual, and macro data foundation alongside the legacy prediction path.
+Ingestion, modeling, and serving continue to provide the market, fundamental, textual, sentiment, macro, and alternative data foundation alongside the legacy prediction path.
+Scenario implementations consume these modalities explicitly so contributors can reason about how each data feed influences prompt-driven outputs.

 ## Local Development